How to Hire a YouTube Channel Manager - And What They Can Do For You

 On the most basic level, this means uploading your videos and adding optimized metadata to improve their visibility.
 These include tags, hashtags, video descriptions, key moments, chapters, as well as captions and subtitles.

-Another part of a channel managers’ job is to schedule releases, and to create and manage playlists on your channel.
-Some of these YouTube tasks can be automated – but somebody also has to manage that.
+Another part of a channel managers’ job is to schedule releases for just the right day and time, and to create and manage playlists on your channel.

 Going further, they also take care of comment moderation.
 This involves replying to viewers and deleting offensive comments left by trolls.